 Don’t Know How to React to Burn Survivors?
 Libre Project Creates a Public Service Announcement (PSA) For Burn Survivors and the General PublicRead More

 Peer support comes in many forms.
 In addition to group support meetings and individual support.
-Phone peer support is also available and the Phoenix Society offers an online peer support chat every Wednesday.
+Phone peer support is also available and the Phoenix Society offers an online peer support chat every Wednesday evening.

 Meetings are on the 2nd Tuesday of every month at 6pm.